Data Driven Web Design: How to Build Better-Performing B2B Websites

 Conclusion

 By gathering analytics and user experience data, you’ll be able to complement your design instinct with hard facts about user behavior and preferences.
-This could result in saved time, a better experience for your users, and more conversions on your website.
+This can result in saved time, a better experience for your users, and more conversions on your website.

 Topics: Strategic Analytics, Website Optimization

-Audrey Campbell, Content Marketing Specialist Audrey Campbell, Content Marketing Specialist
+Audrey Campbell, Content Marketing Specialist

-Audrey Campbell has worked in the digital marketing industry for 3 years.
+Audrey Campbell has worked in the digital marketing industry for 4 years.
 Outside the office, she enjoys drawing & hiking.